Tsukimichi Season 2 Gets Action-Packed Trailer

 • Nao Tamura as Chiya.

-Therefore, the first season premiered during the summer 2021 season (July-September) and had a total of twelve episodes, while the Crunchyroll is in charge of distribution in the West.
+Therefore, the first season premiered during the summer-2021 season (July-September) Crunchyroll platform is in charge of distribution in the West.

 ©あずみ圭・アルファポリス/月が導く異世界道中第二幕製作委員会

-Shinji Ishihira ( Fairy Tail , Log Horizon , Super Lovers ) is directing the second season at Jc Staff (Toradora, Shokugeki no Souma), which replaces the C2C that produced the first season.
+Shinji Ishihira ( Fairy Tail , Log Horizon , Super Lovers ) is directing the second season at JC Staff (Toradora, Shokugeki no Souma), which replaces C2C , which produced the first season.
 Kenta Ihara ( Youjo Senki ) is returning to write and supervise the script.
-Yukie Suzuki ( Fight League: Gear Gadget Generators ) returns to handle character designs.
+Yukie Suzuki ( Fight League: Gear Gadget Generators ) returns to handle the character designs.

 Synopsis:

 The fantasy story revolves around Makoto Misumi, an ordinary high school boy who is sent to a new world as a brave warrior.
-Unfortunately, the goddess of that new world sneered, “How ugly you are,” stripped him of his title, and banished him to the remotest reaches of the desert.
-While wandering the area, Makoto encountered dragons, spiders, orcs, dwarves, and all sorts of other fantastical creatures.
-But due to differences in the environment of his home world, Makoto now displays extraordinary combat and magical powers.
-Therefore, he survives in this world while facing various threats.
-Thus the curtain rises on the alternative world's fantasy of social reform, centered on a young man abandoned by gods and humans.
+Unfortunately, the goddess of that new world mocked him, "How ugly you are," stripped him of his title, and banished him to the farthest reaches of the desert.
+While wandering the area, Makoto encountered dragons, spiders, orcs, dwarves, and all manner of other fantastical creatures.
+But due to the differences in the environment from his homeworld, Makoto now displays extraordinary combat and magical powers.
+He must survive in this world while facing various threats.
+Thus, the curtain rises on the alternate world's fantasy of social reform, centered on a young man abandoned by both gods and humans.

 Finally, Tsukimichi: Moonlit Fantasy began in Shōsetsu ni Narō magazine in 2012.